-We are at the peak of the 11 year solar maximum.
-The northern lights are predicted to cover the sky on a regular basis the next couple years, allowing the best chance to see them.
-Rob Nelson and fellow science communicator, Jonas Stenstrom, will embark on an unforgettable trip in the far north of Sweden.
+We are still in the peak of the solar maximum.
+The northern lights are predicted to cover the sky on a regular basis, allowing a great chance to see them.
+We will embark on an unforgettable trip in the far north of Sweden with 8 other travelers.
 For 5 days, you’ll be challenged by the elements and awed by the beauty of the northern sky.
-You’ll also make lifelong friends with the other 8 humans who will be doing this with you.
+You’ll also make lifelong friends.
+You’ll change your relationship to the cold.

-Together, we’ll master the skills of winter survival, honing techniques that today’s adventurers rarely use.
-Alongside your like-minded scientists and explores, we’ll tackle team building challenges in the snow.
-This journey is about more than survival.
+Together, we’ll learn skills of winter survival, honing techniques that today’s travelers rarely use.
+Alongside you, we’ll tackle team building challenges in this incredible landscape.
+This trip is about more than skills though.
 It’s about discovering a deeper connection with the wild and to the others on the trip.

 WHAT WILL WE DO?